Home

 A group of forest rangers were hiking through Denali National Park towards Mt.
 McKinley, the tallest mountain in North America.
 From their campsite, they can see Mt.
 McKinley, and the angle of elevation from their campsite to the summit is 21°.
 They know that the slope of the mountain forms a 127° angle with the ground and that the vertical height of Mt.
 McKinley is 20,320 feet.
 How far away is their campsite from the base of the mountain?
 If they can hike 2.9 miles in an hour, how long will it take them to get to the base?

-In this video, we do a word/application problem that involves using the law of sines.
+A word problem that involves using the law of sines

 A person has a kite out on 1750 ft of string at an angle of 75° with ground.
 An observer notes that the angle formed by the kite and the flier is 102°.
 How far is the kite from the observer?

-This video shows a word/application problem that involves using the Law of SInes
+How to solve a word problem that involves using the Law of Sines?

 You are on a hill and can see two building in the distance.
 Suppose the buildings are six miles apart.
 If you are 3.2 miles from one building and the angle between the two lines of sight to the buildings is 30° 30', how far are you from the second building?

-This video shows a word/application problem that involves using the Law of SInes
+An application problem that involves using the Law of Sines

 Two wires help support a tall pole.
 One wire forms an angle of 48° with the ground and the other wire forms an angle of 72° with the ground.
 The wires are 20m apart.
 How far is the pole?